 - Add the 2 tablespoons of olive oil, rosemary, thyme, salt and pepper to the vegetables.

 - Toss to combine and then spread them out in one single layer onto the prepared baking sheet.

-- Roast the vegetables in the preheated oven for about 40 minutes or just until they are tender and are a rich golden brown.
+- Roast the vegetables in the preheated oven for about 40 minutes or just until the potatoes are crispy and the fennel is tender with a rich golden brown colour.

 - Serve while still warm.